What is Orofacial Pain?

 Obviously, disease or fractures of the teeth and gums are the most common source of orofacial pain, but many other types of pain can actually cause “dental” pain.
 Chronic orofacial pain can significantly reduce the quality of life and is very difficult to manage in many situations.
 An orofacial pain specialist, like Dr. Huff, is trained in the diagnosis and management of acute dental pain and disease as well as orofacial pain that is not of tooth origin.
 Orofacial pain specialists also assess the need for multidisciplinary management of chronic pain conditions, and Dr. Huff strives to work with various professionals in the medical and dental communities through collaboration and appropriate referrals to provide the best possible care for orofacial pain conditions.

-To become an orofacial pain specialist, Dr. Huff has taken many hours of continuing education from various programs, including course from Louisiana State University, the University of Minnesota, Rutgers University, and UCLA.
+To become an orofacial pain specialist, Dr. Huff has taken many hours of continuing education from various programs, including courses from Louisiana State University, the University of Minnesota, Rutgers University, and UCLA.
 Having passed a rigorous two-part psychometric examination covering the gamut of orofacial pain conditions, causes, and treatments, Dr. Huff has earned the status of Diplomate from the American Board of Orofacial Pain.
-Orofacial Pain is a recognized specialty by the American Board of Dental Specialties.
+Orofacial Pain is a recognized specialty by the American Dental Association.

 What really is TMJ/TMD and how can Dr. Huff help these patients?